fc49606/Group4_CN/README.md

     ```

 Now to create and populate our data run the scripts (install any modules missing using python -m pip install SOMEPACKAGE):
+NOTE: run all the files by this order

     ```python3 create_movies_bd.py
     ```